abirmondal/Bharat-Book-Collection-Backend/README.md

 # Bharat-Book-Collection-Backend
-This contains the code of Bharat Book Collection Back-end.
+This contains the code of Bharat Book Collection(a dummy book store for project) Back-end.